NoDrawFocusRectW11/NoDrawFocusRectW11/README.md

 Thank you https://github.com/mrexodia/NoFlashWindow for providing this template.
-With out it this would not have been possible.
+With out it this would not have been as easy.

 # For x64 windows